 Refund/Cancellation Policy: DePaul reserves the right to cancel any program before that program’s first scheduled meeting, in which case tuition fees (but not convenience fees) will be refunded.
-The university's refund policy allows a return of 100% of tuition if the student drops the SQL Server Database Administration Program within the first two weeks of the program (convenience fees will not be refunded).
+The university's refund policy allows a return of 100% of tuition if the student drops the SQL Server Database Administration Program by April 6, 2023 (convenience fees will not be refunded).

 Notice for Current DePaul Students

 - This program is available at both the undergraduate and graduate levels; however, you will only be able to be admitted to, and enrolled in, the level that corresponds to your degree program.

 - Undergraduates: Please be aware that the tuition fee for this program is not included in the university’s full-time term package pricing.